Federal Title IV and State of MN Funds Refund Policies

 Step 1.
 Determine the official or unofficial withdrawal date

 The withdrawal date is the date you begin the official withdrawal process.
-To officially withdraw, visit the Office of Student Affairs and complete required paperwork.
+To officially withdraw, contact the Registrar’s office (firstname.lastname@example.org) to request an official withdrawal form.

-If you fail to withdraw officially, the withdrawal date will become the midpoint of the term, unless the University can document a later date.
+If you fail to officially withdraw, the withdrawal date will become the midpoint of the term, unless the University can document a later date.
 In certain circumstances, if an earlier date of last academic activity is determined, this date may be used in the calculation of “earned” federal aid.

 Step 2.
 Determine the amount of earned federal aid